| Picturing the Human (Body and Soul):A Reading of Blade Runner

 of this last claim, the depths of self-assurance it requires, place Roy

 firmly in the role of the noble, self-reliant re-evaluator of all values.
+The concept of slavery acquires a further level of significance in this

 sense, however: for at the end of Deckard's ordeal, after Roy's unexpected